Research Park TDM within a free parking context

 Charges + incentives can be structured to be zero cost to employers and zero cost per GHG ton reduced.
 But employee parking charges create inconvenience for SOV commuters (who will still be in the majority).
 To avoid significant political backlash, implementations should be carefully designed for gradual employee behavior change.

 2A.
-Support from MTC, Mountain View, Sunnyvale, and Menlo Park
+Support from MTC, Mountain View, Sunnyvale, Menlo Park, VTA, and San Jose

 MTC: "There is no question that the provision of free parking is a huge incentive for people to drive to work.
 A 2000 survey of Bay Area commuters found that while 77 percent of commuters drove alone when free parking was available, only 39 percent drove alone when they had to pay to park.
 Additionally, among commuters with free parking, only 4.8 percent commuted by transit.
 By contrast, among commuters without free parking, 42 percent commute by transit."
 While at MTC, James Corless stated "Eliminating free workplace parking is the Holy Grail of TDM."